Roberto Clemente: Major League Baseball (1955–1972)

 For all but the first seven weeks of his major league career, Clemente wore number 21, so chosen because his full name of Roberto Clemente Walker had that many letters.
-After his death, this number was retired by the Pirates.
 For his first few weeks, Clemente wore the number 13, as his teammate Earl Smith was wearing number 21.
 It was later reassigned to Clemente.

-During the off-seasons (except the 1958–59, 1962–63, 1965–66, 1968–69, 1971–72, and 1972–73 seasons), Clemente played professionally for the Santurce Crabbers, Criollos de Caguas, and San Juan Senadores in the Puerto Rican baseball winter league, where he was considered a star.
+During the off-seasons (except the 1958–59, 1962–63, 1965–66, 1968–69, 1971–72, and 1972–73 seasons), Clemente played professionally for the Cangrejeros de Santurce, Criollos de Caguas, and Senadores de San Juan in the Liga de Béisbol Profesional de Puerto Rico, where he was considered a star.
 He sometimes managed the San Juan team.

 In September 1958, Clemente joined the United States Marine Corps Reserve.
 He served his six-month active duty commitment at Parris Island, South Carolina, Camp LeJeune in North Carolina, and Washington, D.C.
 At Parris Island, Clemente received recruit training with Platoon 346 of the 3rd Recruit Battalion.
-The rigorous Marine Corps training programs helped Clemente physically; he added strength by gaining ten pounds and said his back troubles (caused by being in a 1954 auto accident, see below) had disappeared.
+The rigorous Marine Corps training programs helped Clemente physically; he added strength by gaining ten pounds and said his back troubles, caused by being in a 1954 auto accident, disappeared as a result of the training.
 He was a private first class in the Marine Corps Reserve until September 1964.

-Pittsburgh Pirates, 1950s
+Clemente would face racism throughout his Major League career, particularly from journalists.
+Former Pirates teammate Bill Mazeroski wrote that some sports writers, "tried to make him look like an ass by getting him to say controversial things and then they wrote how the Puerto Rican hot dog was popping off again."
+The language barrier between Clemente and the American journalists created a divide which led Clemente to be distrustful of the media.
+Mazeroski wrote that, "writers who couldn't speak three words of Spanish tried to make him look silly, but he's an intelligent man who knows people and knows the game."
+Clemente's disagreements with the media were worsened by his open expression of anger at the continued discrimination in baseball.
+His outspoken nature earned him a reputation for being hot-tempered that followed him through his career.